Loan Repayment

 The Biden Administration’s Student Debt Relief Plan

 On August 24, 2022, President Biden announced that the U.S. Department of Education will forgive $10,000 in federal student loan debt for existing borrowers with incomes below $125K (or $250K for married couples) who received loans by 6/30/22, and $20,000 to those who also received Pell Grant assistance as an undergraduate.
 Program details are available at One-time Federal Student Loan Debt Relief.
-However, applications are no longer being accepted due to court orders.
-The federal government is seeking to overturn those orders and to make the application available again.
+However, litigation was brought against the proposed plan, which put debt relief on hold pending a review and decision from the Supreme Court of the United States.
+On June 30, 2023, the Supreme Court issued its ruling regarding this one-time Debt Relief Plan, finding that the Biden Administration and the Department of Education do not have the legal authority to forgive or waive this debt.
+The Debt Relief Plan will not move forward at this time.

 Teacher Loan Forgiveness for Stafford Loans